top of page

 Key Principles of Compliant Record Keeping

-1. Authenticity and Integrity - Records must stay original and unmodified.
-To help ensure this, organizations typically employ tools like digital signatures, role-based access controls through systems, and tamper-proof audit trails that record every interaction.
+1. Authenticity and Integrity: Records must remain original and unmodified.
+Organizations typically employ tools like digital signatures, role-based access controls, and tamper-proof audit trails to ensure this.

-2. Accessibility and Availability - Authorized users must be in a position to access records where necessary.
-The need for compliance at times is for retrieval within a set timescale, especially during audit or litigation.
+2. Accessibility and Availability: Authorized users must access records when necessary.
+Compliance often requires retrieval within a set timeframe, especially during audits or litigation.

-4. Audit Trails and Version Control - A system built for compliance keeps a detailed log of who made changes to a record, when those changes occurred, and what was modified.
-This version control not only ensures a clear history of edits to critical documents but also strengthens transparency and accountability.
+4. Audit Trails and Version Control: A compliant system keeps a detailed log of who made changes to a record, when those changes occurred, and what was modified.
+This version control ensures a clear history of edits to critical documents and strengthens transparency and accountability.

-5. Security and Role-Based Access Restricting - Access according to job functions is essential.
-Encryption (at rest and during transit) and multi-factor authentication protect from both internal and external danger.
+5. Security and Role-Based Access Restricting: Access must be according to job functions.
+Encryption (at rest and during transit) and multi-factor authentication protect against both internal and external threats.
 System hardening provides additional support.

 Best Practices for Regulatory Compliance